topcoat/topcoat/test/perf/telemetry/README.md

 From telemetry we're currently using loading and smoothness benchmarks.
 The runAll.sh script currently runs these two benchmarks on all the .json tests under page_sets.

+Note 1: runAll.sh uses CEF ([chromium embedding framework](https://code.google.com/p/chromiumembedded/)) to run the tests on desktop (Win and Mac) by default.
+This is because the target for TopCoat are web applications, not web sites, and CEF is the preferred way to develop web applications on desktop.
+We're currently using a custom CEF build because telemetry does not work in CEF by default.
+A patch has been submitted to CEF upstream (https://code.google.com/p/chromiumembedded/issues/detail?id=917&sort=-id) to fix this.

-Note: part of this will probably change when we switch to the new components/themes architecture.
+Note 2: part of this will probably change when we switch to the new components/themes architecture.